 Think you have the next great idea for a language learning app?
 Ever wondered how to make it a reality?
 Before hiring programmers, the first step is determining if your idea is even viable.
 This workshop will help you systematically validate your idea through an introduction to Design Thinking, a human-centered design framework for creative problem solving.
 Through collaborative, hands-on activities, participants will learn how to identify unmet needs and generate truly unique solutions to some of language learning’s most wicked problems.
 Participants will leave equipped to apply the framework to classroom, academic, or personal projects.

-Leaders: Jacob Larsen, nemiroff and Lovett
+Leaders: Jacob Larsen, James Nemiroff and Alison Lovett

 Wednesday, May 27